Ken Ploen: Life after football

 After Ploen retired from football, he and his wife Janet made Winnipeg their home.
 He worked as a sales representative and local radio colour commentator for Blue Bombers games.

 In 2007, he was awarded the Order of Manitoba.

 In June 2011, the CFL announced the west entry service road off Chancellor Matheson Road next to the new Winnipeg Blue Bombers stadium will be named Ken Ploen Way, to honour the former Blue Bombers quarterback and Canadian Football Hall of Famer.
 Ploen was also honoured at half-time, during the Blue Bombers’ first 2011 home preseason game, where the street sign was unveiled.

 In 2012 in honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
 The image was also used on presentation posters and other materials to promote the Grey Cup game and other celebrations associated with the centennial.

 Ploen died in Winnipeg on February 13, 2024, at the age of 88.
 He suffered from dementia in his later years.

-“Ken Ploen was the face of the Blue Bombers for years and then became a part of the fabric of this community following his playing days,” Winnipeg Football Club President & CEO Wade Miller said in a statement.
-“He was a four-time Grey Cup champion as a player and a great ambassador for our franchise and our city.”